-15. Heritage Assets Continued Civic Regalia and Other Display Items
+Civic Regalia and Other Display Items

 All the civic regalia has been purchased or acquired (mainly through the creation of Tewkesbury Borough Council from 3 constituent authorities).
-The civic regalia are mostly displayed in glass cabinets near the Council Chamber for people to view and include sterling silver maces and pendants.
+The civic regalia are mostly displayed in the council offices for people to view and include sterling silver maces and pendants.
 These have been disclosed in the Balance Sheet.

 John Moore (1907 to 1967) was a local writer and naturalist who wrote about the countryside and was considered Gloucestershire's most famous author of the twentieth century.
-John Moore's widow donated a collection of items relating to John Moore including pictures and silverware which is on display outside the Council Chamber.
+John Moore's widow donated a collection of items relating to John Moore including pictures and silverware.